zkcilef/juice-shop-ghas-workshop/_labs/lab1.md

 > [!TIP]
 > We recommend opening up two browser windows, one with the lab and one with the working copy of your repo!

-## Exercise 1: Enabling the security settings
+## Enabling the security settings

-In this exercise, you will be guided through the process of enabling the remaining GHAS features.
+In the following exercises, you will be guided through the process of enabling the remaining GHAS features.
 Then you will be shown how to use the features to secure your code.

-### Exercise 2: Enable Dependabot
+### Exercise 1: Enable Dependabot

 Although Dependabot isn't part of the GitHub Advanced Security product suite, it is still an important tool to discuss from an overall security posture.